With our solutions-driven response, together we will stop the cycle of violence, support our youth, and build a safer Champaign County for all.

 According to the ICJIA Statewide Violence Prevention Plan, in 2018 youth in Champaign County reported higher rates of bullying, cyberbullying, and physical fighting compared to the state average.

 |Type of Violence||Champaign||Illinois|

 In 2018, there were 302 youth admitted to short-term locked juvenile detention facilities in Champaign County.
 About 28% of detention admissions were for a violent offense (N = 84).
 This translates to a rate of 4.91 violent offenses per 1,000 youth ages 10-17 in Champaign County, which is higher than the rate for the state of Illinois (1.83 violent offense admissions per 1,000 youth ages 10-17).
 (Source)

 In 2018, Champaign County had a rate of 453.85 violent crimes per 100,000 residents in Illinois.
 This is higher than the state rate (395.75 violent crimes per 100,000 residents).
 (Source)

 Confirmed Shooting Incidents

 |2021 to date||341|

-United Way is now accepting applications for future Victory over Violence Solutions Grants.
+United Way is now accepting applications for Victory over Violence Investment for Impact Grants.
 Victory Over Violence is a solutions-driven response to the problem of violence that has been plaguing our community in recent months.
 The United Way of Champaign County is partnering with WCIA 3 to launch this new initiative, award grants, and track how our community is achieving Victory Over Violence.